 Student loan refinancing is when a private lender buys out your existing federal and/or private student loans and issues you a new loan with a different interest rate determined by the market conditions at the time.
-The payment schedule for this new loan can range from 5 to 30 years depending on the lender.
-For borrowers with high balances and high interest rates, refinancing can result in saving thousands of dollars in total payment.
+The payment schedule for this new loan can range from 5 to 20 years depending on the lender.
+For borrowers with high balances and high interest rates, refinancing can result in saving tens of thousands of dollars in total payments.1

 The Bottom Line